 A lot of people ask me where to go in August: It’s one of the few times of year when they can take a week or two off from work, yet it’s also when so many places are hot, crowded, filled with tourists, devoid of locals, and priced at their most expensive.
 If all you need is an easy beach escape with the family, consider the southeastern United States: Southeast kids are back in school by mid-August, which means lower rates at lovely, breezy, kid-friendly coastal resorts in places like Virginia’s Northern Neck and St. Simon’s and Sea Island, Georgia.
 If you’re itching for something more adventurous, though, consider these:

-“Summer to early fall brings the best weather.
+Summer to early fall brings the best weather in the Arctic.
 Late summer is the best time to see whales in Norway’s Svalbard Archipelago.
 As for the Canadian Arctic Archipelago, Beluga whales—the beautiful all-white species known for their high pitched twitter—congregate by the hundreds there between July and mid-August.

-“Sure, it’s crowded in August, but the days are relatively long, the weather is great, and there are music festivals—especially opera—all over Austria.
+Sure, Austria is crowded in August, but the days are relatively long, the weather is great, and there are music festivals—especially opera—all over the country.
 You can usually find good hotel deals in August, except in Salzburg, which hosts its six-week classical music festival (one of the biggest in Europe).

-“Anytime between June and October—the dry season—is excellent for seeing wildlife, since the animals congregate around a few main water sources.
+Anytime between June and October—the dry season—is excellent for seeing wildlife, since the animals congregate around a few main water sources.
 But for boating around the vast labyrinth of lagoons and channels that make up the Okavango Delta, no time is better than June, July, and August, when the water reaches its highest levels and the climate throughout Botswana is at its most pleasant (daytime temps during those months are usually in the mid 70s, though the mercury can drop into the low 40s at night).

-The August days are usually clear and sunny (ideal for seaplane and helicopter flights) and the seasonal wilderness lodges, which typically open in mid-May, have been operating long enough to work out any kinks.
-August is also prime time for kayaking, hiking, fishing, and river rafting, not to mention bear- and whale-watching.” –Marc Telio, Trusted Travel Expert for Western Canada
+The August days are usually clear and sunny (ideal for seaplane and helicopter flights) and British Columbia’s seasonal wilderness lodges, which typically open in mid-May, have been operating long enough to work out any kinks.
+August is also prime time for kayaking, hiking, fishing, and river rafting, not to mention bear- and whale-watching.

-The Caribbean for Diving and Snorkeling
+The Caribbean and Mexico for Diving and Snorkeling

 Even, though it’s hurricane season, August and September are my favorite time to go to the Caribbean.
 The seas are generally the calmest, with good visibility, few crowds, and great value to be had.
-You should definitely buy insurance if you book a trip, though. —Meg Austin, Trusted Travel Expert for Diving and Snorkeling
+On the Riviera Maya, this is the perfect moment to swim and snorkel with whale sharks.
+You should definitely buy insurance if you book a trip, though.

-“Mid-June through mid–August is the middle of the rainy season, but prices are relatively low, everything is lush and green, and weather patterns are predictable: You get beautiful sunny mornings—for adventure activities—and the strong showers in the afternoon give you time to rest while listening to the tropical rain that cools things off for the evening.” –Irene Edwards, Trusted Travel Expert for Eco-Travel in Costa Rica
+Mid-June through mid–August is the middle of the rainy season, but prices are relatively low, everything is lush and green, and weather patterns are predictable: You get beautiful sunny mornings for adventure activities, and the strong showers in the afternoon give you time to rest while listening to the tropical rain that cools things off for the evening.

 Great Barrier Reef Islands, Australia

-“August brings warm weather, good visibility for divers and snorkelers, and calm seas (the wind dies down at the end of July).
-It’s also the best time to view whales—dwarf minke whales visiting the northern reefs and humpbacks on their annual migration to Antarctica.
+August brings clear blue skies, good visibility for divers and snorkelers, and calm seas (the wind dies down at the end of July).
+It’s also the best time to view wildlife: dwarf minke whales visiting the northern reefs, manta rays off Lady Elliott Island in the region’s southern zone, and humpback whales—including Migaloo, the world’s only known all-white humpback—on their annual migration to Antarctica.

 Jackson Hole and the Grand Tetons

-“July and August bring the best weather of the summer, with warm days and cool nights; wildflowers are blooming, hiking trails are usually free of snow, and rivers should be clear of spring runoff, making for perfect fly-fishing conditions.
+July and August bring the best weather of the summer, with warm days and cool nights; wildflowers are blooming, hiking trails are usually free of snow, and rivers should be clear of spring runoff, making for perfect fly-fishing conditions.
 All other summer activities, such as biking, rock climbing, rafting, and horseback riding, are easily available.
 (Skies may be hazy from area wildfires in August.)

 Summer skiing, anyone?
-“August is the top month for skiing in New Zealand: You’ll get the most reliable (very high quality) heli-skiing conditions in August, and combining that with a tropical island can be fun.” –Jean-Michel Jefferson, Trusted Travel Expert for New Zealand
+August is the top month for skiing in New Zealand: You’ll get the most reliable (very high quality) heli-skiing conditions in August, and combining that with a tropical island can be fun.